 Before we dive into our list of 7 server hardware alternatives, let’s start with critical thought.

 Google and Amazon build their clouds on customized server platforms with motherboards, disk drives, and backup batteries in open enclosures instead of fancy name brand cases with cool face-plates and someone’s logo.

 To cloud providers like Google and Amazon; compute, space, bandwidth, efficiency and lower infrastructure costs are key to their success.

-I’m not saying we should all build our own servers but do we need most of the feature we’re buying?
+I’m not saying we should all build our own servers but do we need most of the features we’re buying?

-On the other hand, if all you need is compute that can be swapped out when something dies, then are white box servers good enough?
+On the other hand, if all you need is compute for VMware virtualization that can be swapped out when something dies, aren’t white box servers good enough?

 DIY vs Name Brand vs White Box Servers vs Refurbs

 Before we’re done with this Introduction to Virtual Server Guide, I’m going to provide a list of brand-name server manufacturers, hardware parts depots for open compute projects, and white box server alternatives you can use to source your next project.